zekemyapp/Simple_Peripheral_CC26xx_CustomBoard/README.md

 ## Features

 - Uses System_printf instead of LCD Display to show the application info
+- Implements one button and one LED.
+- Pins can be configured on board_key.h

 ## TBD

-- Remove Display code
+- Enable/Disable advertisement on button press
 - Try OAD
-- Add Switch
-- Add LED